-Rose explained, Mac gave a long whistle of surprise, and then took a promenade round the skeleton, observing gravely
+Rose explained, Mac gave a long whistle of surprise, and then took a promenade round the skeleton, observing gravely you'd be just as ugly if your flesh was off," said Rose, defending her new friend with warmth.

 "Brother Bones looks very jolly, but I can't say much for his beauty."